near-daos/sputnik-dao-contract/sputnikdao2/TestPlan.md

 ### bounty_giveup
 Gives up working on the bounty.
 - Can giveup the bounty only during the forgiveness period
-- bounty_bond is returned
+- `bounty_bond` is returned

 ## delegation

 ### register_delegation
-Inserts a caller to the 'delegations' LookupMap with zero balance.
+Inserts a caller to the `delegations` LookupMap with zero balance.
-- Check that delegation appears in 'delegations' LookupMap.
+- Check that delegation appears in `delegations` LookupMap.
-- Can only be called by the staking_id
+- Can only be called by the `staking_id`
 - Attached deposit is handled correctly
 ### delegate
 Adds given amount to given account as delegated weight.